Mansonella ozzardi: Symptoms

-M. ozzardi is also considered as a possible cause for corneal lesions.
+Mansonella ozzardi is also considered as a possible cause for corneal lesions.
 Even though there is no significant evidence for it, but in certain regions in Central and South America where both M. ozzardi and O. volvulus co-occur, skin biopsies have always showed that onchoserciasis is the cause for corneal lesions.

 Diagnosis

 Microscopic examination is the most practical diagnostic tool used to identify the M. ozzardi microfilariae in blood samples from infected patients.
 Blood smears are usually stained with haematoxylin or Giemsa to visualize the worms under the microscope.

 Diagnosticians must not rely entirely on blood samples, since microfilariae have also been detected in the skin.
 Ultrasound may be used to detect the presence of the adult worms.
 Researchers are currently developing a polymerase chain reaction-based method of detecting the parasites in skin biopsies.

 Because M. ozzardi harbors the endosymbiotic bacteria Wolbachia, doxycycline may be an effective therapy to eliminate adult worms.
 However, no trials with doxycycline (either alone or in combination with ivermectin) have been conducted for M. ozzardi infection.